irumeria/StationarySE/README.md

 -38.39474787071248 hatree for C atom
 ```

 ## On progress

 1. Open-shell system for Hartree-fock Method
-2. More universal basis functions
-3. Set the positive charge distribution as a parameter instead of fixing it in the origin
+2. Set the positive charge distribution as a parameter instead of fixing it in the origin